apwbs/MARTSIA-Algorand/README.md

 To cipher a message and store it on the blockchain, open the 'data_owner.py' file.
 Firstly, run 'generate_pp_pk()' to instantiate the data owner, then modify the file 'data.json' with the data you want to cipher.
-Then, run the main() function, but remember to modify the access policy and the entries that you need to cipher with a particular policy: lines 132-139.
+Then, run the main() function, but remember to modify the access policy and the entries that you need to cipher with a particular policy: lines highlighted with `###LINES###` in the file.

 To obtain a key from the authorities there are two ways.
 The first one is to send a request using an SLL client-server connection, the second option is to send a key request on chain and get an IPFS link on chain to open.
 To send a request via SSL, open